 You must reduce your expenses by the following benefits:

-Employer provided educational assistance benefits that are not included in box 1 of your W-2 forms.
+Employer-provided educational assistance benefits are not included in box 1 of your W-2 forms.

 Tax-free distributions from a Coverdell education savings account (ESA).

 U.S. savings bond interest that you exclude from income because it is used to pay qualified education expenses.

 The tax-free part of scholarships and fellowships.